-Of course, you don’t even need a physical copy of a book nowadays.
-Most titles are also available as E-Books, for use on devices such as the Kindle.
-Although most people like to have a physical book, E-Books can allow you to read easier and faster according to this study and they’ll take up considerably less space on your shelves!
+Of course, nowadays, you don't even need a physical copy of a book.
+Most titles are also available as E-Books, which you can read on a smartphone, tablet, or e-reader.
+Although most people like to have a physical book, E-Books can allow you to read easier and faster according to this study.
+They'll also take up considerably less space on your shelves!

 Reading is one of our favourite hobby ideas because of its wide range of benefits.
-It can help to enhance memory, sharpen decision-making skills, reduce stress and help people to get to sleep much faster.
-Reading in bed is a common thing to do as it induces shut-eye much better than watching TV before bed.
+It can help to enhance memory, sharpen decision-making skills, reduce stress, and help people to get to sleep much faster.
+Reading before bed is a great idea, as it induces shut-eye much better than watching TV late at night.

 Of all our hobby ideas, this is one that most of us consider at some point in our lives.
-How many people dreamed of being a rockstar when they were little?
+How many people dreamed of being a famous musician when they were little?
 While you might not be selling out stadiums any time soon, music is such a wonderful hobby for people of all ages.
-There are plenty of instruments for you to choose from too, such as the guitar, drums, piano, saxophone or violin.
+There are plenty of instruments for you to choose from too, such as the guitar, drums, piano, saxophone, or violin.

-Teaching yourself a new skill provides a stimulating mental challenge, which is important in the battle against dementia.
-You’ll also develop your time management and organisational skills during the learning process, as you’ll have to get it your full attention if you’re going to progress and improve.
+Teaching yourself a new skill provides a stimulating mental challenge, which is important in the battle against dementia and cognitive decline.
+You'll also develop your time management and organisational skills during the learning process, as you'll have to give it your time and attention if you're going to progress.

-Your hand-eye coordination will also improve, as your brain will be working to covert the musical notes that you’re reading on the page into specific motor patterns, breathing techniques and rhythm in your hands.
+Your hand-eye coordination will also improve, as your brain will be working to convert the musical notes that you're reading on the page into specific hand movements, breathing techniques, and rhythms.

 This might be one of the more unconventional hobby ideas on our list.
 Model building can become quite addictive, especially as you don't even have to leave your home.
 Putting together some of your favourite cars or planes can help you to develop your dexterity, coordination, and patience.
 According to Model Space, you could also learn the following skills: